charm-13/petcafe/APISpec.md

 ### 1.2.
 New Cart - `/carts/` (POST)

-Creates a new cart for a specific customer.
+Creates a new cart for a specific user.

 **Request**: